crate/crate-tutorials/docs/install-run/basic.rst

 ..
 CAUTION::

    These instructions are designed to get you quickly up and running on your local computer.
-For putting CrateDB into production, you can learn more about `deploying`_ or `scaling`_ CrateDB in the `CrateDB Guide`_.
+For putting CrateDB into production, check out the `How-To Guides`_.

 ..
 SEEALSO::